dehamzah/almatsurat-id/docs/DEVELOPMENT.md

 ### Environment Variables

-You can add these optional environment variables to your `.env` file in order for the analytics and error tracking to work:
+You can add these **optional** environment variables to your `.env` file in order for the analytics and error tracking to work.
+You can skip this step if you only want to run the app locally.

 ```bash
 PUBLIC_SENTRY_DSN=your_sentry_dsn # Required for error tracking